Used and loved by millions

 How can I use "in the final analysis" in a sentence?

-Use "in the final analysis" to introduce your concluding thought after examining all relevant facts.
-For example, "In the final analysis, the benefits of the new policy outweigh the risks".
+Use "in the final analysis" to introduce a concluding statement after you've presented various factors or arguments.
+For example, "In the final analysis, the benefits outweigh the risks".

-What's a more concise way to say "in the final analysis"?
+What are some alternatives to "in the final analysis"?

-What is the difference between "in the final analysis" and "in summary"?
+What's the difference between "in the final analysis" and "in conclusion"?

 Editing plus AI, all in one place.